Intelligence247/personalPortfolioProject/README.md

 # personalPortfolioProject
-*An implementation of personalPortfolioProject clone with html and css*
+*An implementation of personalPortfolioProject clone with html, css and JavaScript*
 ## Getting Started
 Clone or download this repository and run with a local server of open `index.html` with your favorite browser
 ## Prequisite